 Obviously, the lifespan of your climbing shoes greatly depends on how you treat them.
-You should neverexpose them to high temperatures or excessive amounts of sunlight.
+You should never expose them to high temperatures or excessive amounts of sunlight.
 Even though drying your climbing shoes quickly can prevent the growth of odour-inducing bacteria, it should never be done in the blazing sun.
-Constant exposure to the sun’s rays can make the rubber sole of your shoe extremely brittle.
+Constant exposure to the sun’s rays can make the rubber sole of your shoes extremely brittle.
 Plus, the adhesives will lose their stickiness more quickly, which can cause the shoe to become deformed.
 The same thing can result from exposure to heat.
-Thus, you should refrain from storing your climbing shoes in hot places, such as your car.
+Therefore, you should refrain from storing your climbing shoes in hot places, such as your car.

 Another thing that can be incredibly harmful to your shoes is slipping your heels out and standing on the heels of the shoes after a climb.
 Although this may be a very common practice in climbing gyms and at sport climbing crags around the world, it’s a form of torture for your precious climbing shoes!
 You may be giving your feet and toes some much-needed relief, but you’re killing your shoes!
 Models with a high heel tension are particularly sensitive to this, so it would be a good idea to refrain from doing it!